k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/05_HTTP_interface.md

   * Token Timeout, request timeout to the authorization server.

 * **OAuth 2.0 Password Credentials - Basic Auth Headers**, an OAuth protocol grant type flow.
-Fabric provides the client-ID and Client-Secret to the authorization server *in the header of the request*.
-The authentication server then returns the access token used by Fabric for the resource's server calls.
-In Fabric this interface requires the following properties:
+It is similar to "OAuth 2.0 Password Credentials" but in this type Fabric provides the client-ID and Client-Secret to the authorization server in the header of the request, rather than in the request body.
+This type is more recommended.

-  * User, Password, Access Token URL.

-  * Client ID, provided by the external resource / authorized vendor.

-  * Client Secret, provided by the external resource / authorized vendor.
-Note that although the secret key is encrypted and saved, it is displayed in clear text in the Fabric Studio.

-  * Scope (optional), specifies the scope of the access request.
-In turn, the authorization server uses the scope response parameter to inform the client of the scope of the access token issued.
-The value of the scope is expressed as a list of space-delimited, case-sensitive strings.

-  * Token Timeout, request timeout to the authorization server.

 * **OAuth 2.0 Client Credentials**, an OAuth protocol grant type flow.
 Fabric provides the client-ID and Client-Secret to the authorization server which returns the access token used by Fabric for the resource's server calls.
 In Fabric this interface requires the following properties: